Doc’s Home of the Timeline Motorcycle

 Let’s not forget that Doc’s is a Harley-Davidson dealership where you can stop in and take a look at both new and used Harley-Davidson Motorcycles and take one for a test drive.

-One of the most interesting features of Doc’s H-D is its service area.
+One of the most interesting features of Doc’s Harley Davidson is its service area.
 Since Doc’s Harley-Davidson dealership opened in 1979, Doc has prided himself on the service area’s open-door policy.
 You can stop at the double glass door and watch the service technicians work on bikes, or you can push those doors open, wander in and watch as bikes are being serviced or repaired.

 Are you a Harley Davidson enthusiast?
 Check out our Harley-Davidson finds for those special items.

-A Little about Doc
+More about Doc

 He took the mini-bike to his local police department to have the bike inspected and licensed.
 He put 3700 miles on that mini-bike, driving around his tiny hometown of Algoma, Wisconsin.